Blue Choice Network

 |Claim Settlement||These providers file claims for you.Claims are settled directly with these providers.||These providers file claims for you.Claims are settled directly with these providers.||These providers file claims for you.Claims are settled directly with these providers.||These providers are not responsible for filing claims for you.
 You may have to file your own claims.Claims are settled with you, not these providers.|

-When you are out-of-state, participating Blue Cross and Blue Shield providers will result in lower out-of-pocket costs for you.
+When you are out-of-state, participating Blue Cross and Blue Shield providers will result in lower out-of-pocket costs for you and the out of pocket maximum for Levels 1 and 2 will apply to these providers.
 If it is a state that allows balance billing, using a participating Blue Cross and Blue Shield provider should result in a lower balance bill.
-Balance billing is the practice of billing a patient for the fee amount remaining after the insurer payment and patient co-payment have been made.

 An emergency can be considered to be a medical condition that a prudent layperson (with an average knowledge of health and medicine) could reasonably expect to result in serious jeopardy to a person’s health in the absence of immediate medical attention.
 The emergency services must be provided in an emergency room setting (not an urgent care center or physician’s office).